 Southwest Texas State University (now Texas State University) started a Bachelor of Science in Health Professions (BSHP) with a specialization in healthcare management in 1974 and officially created the Department of Healthcare Administration in 1976.
 In 1982 the specialization was changed to a major in healthcare administration.
 In 1998 the BSHP degree was changed to a Bachelor of Healthcare Administration (BHA) degree with a major in healthcare administration.
 Over 1,000 students have graduated with an undergraduate degree in healthcare administration from Texas State University.
-The degree was first certified by the Association of University Programs in Health Administration (AUPHA) in 1990 and has been continuously certified as on of two certified undergraduate degrees in healthcare administration in the state.
+The degree was first certified by the Association of University Programs in Health Administration (AUPHA) in 1990 and has been continuously certified as one of only two certified undergraduate degrees in healthcare administration in the state of Texas.

 A Master of Science in Health Professions (MSHP) with a major in allied health management was approved in 1978 and in 1983 the major in allied health management was changed to healthcare administration and majors in allied health education and allied health research were added.
 In 1998 the MSHP in healthcare administration was changed to a Master of Healthcare Administration (MHA) degree with a major in healthcare administration; the MSHP degree in allied health research was changed to a Master of Science (MS) in health services research, and the allied health education major was changed to healthcare human resources.
-Over 500 students have graduated with graduate degrees with majors in healthcare administration, health services research, and allied health education, and healthcare human resources.
+Over 500 students have graduated with graduate degrees with majors in healthcare administration, health services research, allied health education, and healthcare human resources.
 In 2010, the decision was made to discontinue the major in healthcare human resources due to declining enrollments and to initiate an MS in human resources in the McCoy College of Business.
 This was followed by the elimination of the major in health research in 2014.

 Organizationally, the above referenced degrees and majors were offered by two departments in the College of Health Professions--the Department of Health Services Research and the Department of Healthcare Administration.
 In order to be more efficient, the departments were combined into the School of Health Administration in 2007 under the leadership of Dr. Michael Nowicki.
 After serving as the School Director for six years, Dr. Nowicki decided to step down in August of 2013 to return his focus to teaching and scholarly activity.
 A national search was held and Dr. Matthew Brooks was selected as the new School Director effective September 2014.